Johnlon/integrated-circuit-tester/README.md

    - 1=the test pattern was ? and the value detected was 1
    - 0=the test pattern was ? and the value detected was 0
-   - _=identifies the pin as an input so there's no test result on this pin Also
+   - _=identifies the pin as an input so there's no test result on this pin

+Also, a hack ...
-   - -=identifies the top two pins of the socket - in my inital design there's a hardware fault on those so dont put the chip there
+   - -=identifies the top two pins of the socket - in my inital design there's a hardware fault on those so I dont put the chip in the top position.
+This is only relevant if using the original hardware.
+In the later revision this bug is corrected by using different pins for the first row of the Zif.

-Then ...
+Step 2: Setup the hardware
 -----

 Connect the tester circuit to the computer over the USB port and enable the serial console with the correct baud rate.